wxsms/vuepress-theme-mini/README.md

 Almost the same as default but without comment.

-### ArticleList
+### ArticleIndex

 Display an article archive base on the folder structure or `articleIndex` param in YAML frontmatter.

-For example: if you place a `README.md` with `layout: ArticleList` inside `posts` folder, then it will content all articles inside `posts` folder.
+For example: if you place a `README.md` with `layout: ArticleIndex` inside `posts` folder, then it will content all articles inside `posts` folder.
 You can also place it under root folder with `articleIndex: '/posts'` frontmatter.

 ### ArticleWithExcerptPager